Explore UCD

 Learning Unit 1: Nature & Purpose of Planning

 This Learning Unit will provide students with an introduction to the module – module aims and learning outcomes, before going on to outline the nature and purpose of planning.
 This will examine historic and contemporary urbanisation and will trace the emergence of urban and regional planning in the face of increasingly complex urban challenges.
-Themes covered include: the rise of urbanisation; the emergence of regional and urban planning in Europe; European traditions of planning; rationale for planning intervention – economic, democratic, and ecological perspectives; what do planners do?
+Themes covered include: the rise and rise of urbanisation; the emergence of regional and urban planning in Europe; European traditions of planning; rationale for planning intervention – economic, democratic and ecological perspectives; what do planners do?

 In this unit, we will examine major trends in planning theory and practice in the 20th Century and the different role of the ‘planning expert’ and the public in shaping the future of cities and regions.
 We will examine 2 key foundations in planning theory: